PTI Lawyer Defends Clients Against Criminal Charges in Elmwood Park, NJ

 - Must be an indictable offense: You will not be able to use PTI if your crime is a misdemeanor.
 PTI is designated for low-level indictable crimes (meaning third or fourth degree generally).

 - Must be a first offense: People who have prior convictions are not eligible.

 - Must be 18: With some exceptions, offenders under the age 18 will not be considered.

 - Must be first diversionary program: PTI is meant to help first offenders avoid the stigma of a criminal record.
 If you have already enrolled in a diversionary program, you will not be given another second chance.

-- Must be non-violent: You can’t have hurt anyone or attempted to hurt anyone and still be eligible for PTI
+- Must be non-violent: You can’t have hurt anyone or attempted to hurt anyone in a crime of violence and still be eligible for PTI.

 - First and second-degree offenses are usually not eligible: Serious criminal offenses like burglary and aggravated assault are not generally eligible for pretrial intervention, but exceptions can be made in certain situations.